 How To Clean Fresh Mint

-I've find the easiest way to clean fresh herbs, like mint, is to rinse them well under cool running water and then spinning them dry in a salad spinner.
+I've found the easiest way to clean fresh herbs, like mint, is to rinse them well under cool running water and then spin them dry in a salad spinner.

 More Preserving Guides

 Mint plants can grow quite large if left unchecked; however, by performing some purposeful pruning, you can ensure that your mint plants remain healthy (and harvestable).
 Even if you're not intending on using or preserving the mint cut from the plant it can help the health and vitality of your plant later in the season!

 During the growing season, aim to prune back your plants when they reach around 3-4" tall.
 You can use the same method described above for a large harvest and snip around 1/3 of the stems from each plant.
 This helps keep the shape of the plant contained, allows new growth to come in, and stops any flowers from forming for a stronger mint flavor.

 That said, bees LOVE mint flowers - so if you're a backyard beekeeper like me, you may choose to let half of your mint bloom for your buzzy friends.